 As a last resort, you can take a taxi but it will take ages to go anywhere, because of the traffic congestion.

-The closer you are to any of the above stations the easier will be to move around and enjoy Bangkok.
+The closer you are to any of the SkyTrain stations the easier will be to move around and enjoy Bangkok.
 Unfortunately, it usually comes at a higher hotel price.

 Tuk Tuk depot in the Si Phraya area